 - Language development: Can help boost early language development due to hearing words being spoken, observing facial expressions, and being part of the conversation.

 - Get more done: Get chores and other daily activities done more easily.

-- Physical and emotional development: because baby gets to be more involved in your world, people believe more brain connections are made from the different sights, smells, and experiences they get to be apart of.
+- Physical and emotional development: because baby gets to be more involved in your world, many people believe that more brain connections are made from the different sights, smells, and experiences that they get to be a part of.

-- Boost milk production: Can help boost milk production because baby is right there, and can discretely nurse.
+- Boost milk production: Can help boost milk production because baby is right there, and can discreetly nurse.

 Find More Posts On Motherhood:

 - How To Make A Mei Tai Baby Carrier

 - Natural Baby Gift Guide

 - How To Tie A Baby Wrap – Moby Wrap Instructions